FernandoRocha88/WalkthroughProject02/README.md

 ## ML Business Case

-WeatherClf
+### ChurnClf
-We want a ML model to predict if it will rain tomorrow.
-It is a supervised model, a 2-class, single-label, classification model: 0 (no), 1 (yes)
+* We want a ML model to predict

-Our ideal outcome is provide to our farmer's network a reliable insight if it will rain or not tomorrow, so they can plan their immediate demand.
+### TenureReg
+* We want a ML model

+### TelcoCluster
+* We want a ML model

 --

-## Dashboard Design
+## Dashboard Design (Streamlit App User Interface)

-Streamlit App User Interface
-Page 1: Rainfall prediction
+### Page 1: Customer Base Churn Study
-User Interface with inputs (city an
+* answers biz requirement 1

+### Page 2: User Inteface
+* User Interface with propect inputs and predictions indicating if the prospect will churn or not, if so when, to which cluster the prospect belongs and a explanation for each cluster profile; so the person who is attending the prospect can suggest a offer that will bring the propect to a non churnable customer
+* Bar plot to indicate churn levels per cluster and line plot to indicate relative churn percentage levels per cluster

+### Page 3: ChurnClf
+* Evaluation metrics/performance on ChurnClf
+  * For both train and test set: Confusion Matrix and Classification Report
+  * Bias/Variance Tradeoff

+### Page 4: TenureReg
+* Evaluation metrics/performance on TenureReg
+  * For both train and test set: R2, RMSE, MSE, MAE
+  * Bias/Variance Tradeoff

+### Page 5: TelcoCluster
+* Evaluation metrics/performance on TelcoCluster
+  * 3D Scatter Plot for PCA with 3 components, colored by clusters
+  * Silhouete score